EugenMayer/docker-image-geminabox/README.md

 # Geminabox rubygems server

+A docker image to serve you as a rubygems server.

 Based on alpine / [geminabox](https://github.com/geminabox/geminabox), providing a configurable Docker supporting
  - no auth
  - basic auth